Morning Session, Day Three: Welcome and Keynote Speeches

 The Tibetan nuns present at the congress expressed a strong interest in seeing the Mulasarvastivada bhikshuni ordination reestablished in a pure manner in accord with scripture.
 They also were inclined to prefer single sangha ordination by a Tibetan Mulasarvastivada bhikshu sangha alone.

 There was unanimous support for recognizing whichever method for re-establishing the Mulasarvastivada bhikshuni ordination that Your Holiness and the Tibetan Vinaya masters decide.

 Summary by Prof. Samdhong Rinpoche

-Although some Tibetans have received bhikshuni ordination from the Dharmagupta lineage and are recognized by us as Dharmagupta bhikshunis, they wish to become bhikshunis in the Mulasarvastivada tradition.
+Although some Tibetans have received bhikshuni ordination from the Dharmaguptaka lineage and are recognized by us as Dharmaguptaka bhikshunis, they wish to become bhikshunis in the Mulasarvastivada tradition.
 Many objections arise, however, when examining the legality of any procedure.

 In short, although it is important to have complete the fourfold assembly of disciples – bhikshus, bhikshunis, upasakas, and upasikas – re-establishment of the Mulasarvastivada bhikshuni ordination is not a gender issue, nor a social, cultural, or political one.
 It is purely a Vinaya issue.
 The solution must be found within the context of the Vinaya codes.

 Panel Presentation to His Holiness the Dalai Lama